playframework/playframework/documentation/manual/releases/release29/migration29/Migration29.md

 ### Renaming towards more consistent methods name

-Some methods where renamed to enhance consistency accross different APIs, esspecialy methods for adding, removing and clearing data.
+Some methods where renamed to enhance consistency across different APIs, especially methods for adding, removing and clearing data.
 To enable a smooth migration, the older methods are now depreciated and will be removed in a future version.

 Methods renamed in trait [`play.api.i18n.MessagesApi`](api/scala/play/api/i18n/MessagesApi.html)